seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 We trifle time: I pray thee, pursue sentence.

 **PORTIA**
-A pound of that same merchant’s flesh is thine:
+A pound of that same merchant's flesh is thine:
 The court awards it, and the law doth give it.

 **SHYLOCK**